 Sarah Bob, piano, hailed as “sumptuous and eloquent” by the Boston Globe, is an active soloist and chamber musician noted for her charismatic performances, colorful playing and diverse programming.
 A strong advocate for new music and considered a “trailblazer when it comes to championing the works of modern composers and combining art media in the process…” (Northeast Performer), she is the founding director of the New Gallery Concert Series, devoted to commissioning and uniting new music and contemporary visual art with their creators.
 The goal, her strong suit, is to introduce music in a loving, inclusive, and intoxicating way.
 Inspired by current events, she is also the creator of The Nasty Cooperative, numerous pop-up dialogue-driven artistic events created to build community, help raise funds for organizations in need, and encourage others to do the same.
 Sarah is an original member of many ensembles including her piano/percussion group, Primary Duo, Radius Ensemble, and is currently Artist-in-Residence with The Music Mansion and visiting faculty at the Longy School of Music of Bard College. sarahbob.net

 Miriam Bolkosky, cello, appears nationally as an orchestral and chamber musician.
-She has performed extensively with orchestras in Boston, New York, D.C. and Chicago, including Boston Lyric Opera, A Far Cry, Boston Pops, BMOP, Berkshire Opera, ProMusica Chamber Orchestra, National Lyric Opera, Lyric Opera of Chicago, and orchestras in New York, Washington, and Chicago.
-As a chamber musician, she has performed with the Baltimore Chamber Orchestra, Cassini Ensemble, and the University of Michigan Faculty Chamber Players, and is a member of the Ann Arbor based Phoenix Ensemble.
+She has performed extensively with orchestras in Boston, New York, D.C. and Chicago, including Boston Lyric Opera, A Far Cry, Boston Pops, BMOP, Boston Ballet, ProMusica Chamber Orchestra, National Lyric Opera, and Lyric Opera of Chicago.
 She has appeared as soloist with the Detroit Symphony Orchestra, the Paul Hill Chorale, and on classical and popular commercial recordings.
 A graduate of the University of Michigan and the Cleveland Institute of Music, Miriam maintains a large private studio and has held faculty positions at Northwestern, the Music Institute of Chicago, and the Cleveland Institute of Music.
 She is also a Registered Yoga Teacher, and is currently pursuing an Alexander Technique teaching certification.